YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 .. _ABC: https://github.com/berkeley-abc/abc

 The only thing left to write about the simulation itself is that it probably was one of the most energy inefficient and time consuming ways of successfully calculating the first 31 primes the author has ever conducted.

 Limitations
 ===========

-At the time of this writing Yosys does not support multi-dimensional memories, does not support writing to individual bits of array elements, does not support initialization of arrays with $readmemb and $readmemh, and has only limited support for tristate logic, to name just a few limitations.
+At the time of this writing Yosys does not support multi-dimensional memories, does not support writing to individual bits of array elements, does not support initialization of arrays with ``$readmemb`` and ``$readmemh``, and has only limited support for tristate logic, to name just a few limitations.

 That being said, Yosys can synthesize an overwhelming majority of real-world Verilog RTL code.
 The remaining cases can usually be modified to be compatible with Yosys quite easily.

 The various designs in yosys-bigsim are a good place to look for examples of what is within the capabilities of Yosys.

 Conclusion
 ==========

 Yosys is a feature-rich Verilog-2005 synthesis tool.
 It has many uses, but one is to provide an easy gateway from high-level Verilog code to low-level logic circuits.

-The command line option -S can be used to quickly synthesize Verilog code to BLIF files without a hassle.
+The command line option ``-S`` can be used to quickly synthesize Verilog code to BLIF files without a hassle.

 With custom synthesis scripts it becomes possible to easily perform high-level optimizations, such as re-encoding FSMs.
 In some extreme cases, such as the Amber23 ARMv2 CPU, the more advanced Yosys features can be used to change a design to fit a certain need without actually touching the RTL code.